krynv/feature-rich-graphql-express-server/README.md

 package.json
 ```

-> **NOTE**: Declaring the variable `TEST_DATABASE` will purge all of your existing records and fill your database with fresh data on server restart.
+> **NOTE**: Declaring the variable `TEST_DATABASE` will purge all of your existing records and seed your database with new, fresh data on server restart.

 ## Available Schemas